tumblr/policy/terms-of-service.md

 7. Use of Trademarks

-  "You should get our permission to use our ThinkUp branding and trademarks."
+  "You must get our permission to use our ThinkUp branding and trademarks."

-  Any use of ThinkUp's trademarks, branding, logos and other such assets in connection with the Services should be in accordance with our guidelines.
-If you need to use these assets, contact us at help@thinkup.com and we can advise you of the proper guidelines.
+  Any use of ThinkUp's trademarks, branding, logos and other such assets requires the express written permission of ThinkUp.
+If you need to use these assets, contact us at help@thinkup.com.
+Any such use will be subject to compliance with our trademark guidelines.

 8. Paid Services

   "Paying gives you access to a set of Paid Services for a period of time."

   Some of the Services require payment of fees (the "Paid Services").
 All fees are stated in United States dollars.
-You shall pay all applicable fees, as described in the applicable Services, in connection with such Services, and any related taxes or additional charges.

-  Paid Services are limited licenses for you to use particular for-pay aspects of the Services.
-Usage of terms like sell, sale, buy, purchase, or similar terms all refer to your acquisition of a license to use Paid Services, and do not represent any transfer of any right, title, or ownership interest of any kind.
-You may not relicense, resell, transfer, or exchange Paid Services within or outside of the Services, except as expressly allowed by the rules of the Services.

-  ThinkUp may, in its sole discretion, modify the functionality of, or eliminate, Paid Services, or the terms and conditions under which Paid Services are provided.
+You agree to pay all applicable fees, for all Paid Services that you sign up for, as well as any related taxes or additional charges.
+You represent and warrant that you have all rights to use the payment method used by you to pay for any Paid Services.
+By submitting payment instrument information to ThinkUp, you hereby authorize ThinkUp to use (or cause its third party payment processing services provider to use) that payment instrument to charge all fees you may incur in connection with Paid Services.

-  Purchases of Paid Services are final and non-refundable (particularly those Paid Services that may be used immediately, such as Promotions, as defined below), except at ThinkUp's sole discretion and in accordance with the rules governing each such Paid Service.
+  Purchases of Paid Services are final and non-refundable, except at ThinkUp's sole discretion and in accordance with the rules governing each such Paid Service.
 Termination of your Account or your rights under this Agreement may result in forfeiture of existing Paid Services.

   ThinkUp may change its prices for Paid Services at any time.
 To the extent applicable, ThinkUp will provide you reasonable notice of any such pricing